Vértice: History and profile

 Vértice was started in San Sebastian in April 1937 during the Civil War and came out monthly.
 It was affiliated with the FET y de las JONS, also known as the Falange.
 Its publisher was Nueva Editorial S.A.
 The magazine had a large format, 355×280mm.

-Some of the contributors were Federico de Urrutia, Dionisio Ridruejo, Carmen de Icaza, Martín Almagro Gorbea, José María Usandizaga and Benito Perojo.
+Some of its contributors were Federico de Urrutia, Dionisio Ridruejo, Carmen de Icaza, Martín Almagro Gorbea, José María Usandizaga and Benito Perojo.
 Surrealist painter José Caballero also contributed to Vértice.
-From April 1938 Manuel Halcón became its director and Tono or Antonio Lara de Gavilán its artistic director.
+From April 1938 Manuel Halcón became its director, and Tono or Antonio Lara de Gavilán its artistic director.
 The latter held the post until December 1938 when Miguel Mihura began to work as its artistic director.
 Halcón edited the magazine until April 1939 and was replaced by Samuel Ros as director.
 José María Alfaro succeeded Ros in the post.
 The headquarters of the magazine moved to Madrid in December 1939.
-The last issue was no.83 published in 1946.
+The last issue was no.83 dated 1946.